Selling blood tests online for over 15 years.

 Private blood tests

-There are a wide range of private blood tests available that can either be done through a health professional or you can order a blood test online and do it yourself at home.
+There are a wide range of private blood tests available that can either be completed by a nurse or you can order a blood test online and do it yourself at home.
 Often with private blood tests, the same accredited laboratories and methods are used to test your sample as the NHS.

 To make your blood draw a smooth process, there are a couple of things you can do beforehand to help increase blood flow: